DOT Web MagnifEye Liveness

 Declaration file is bundled inside package.
 To use with TypeScript, import types from @innovatrics/dot-magnifeye-liveness.

-During the initialization phase of the component, the component loads the required WASM binary file via HTTP fetch request.
-Please note that we do not provide any hosting for WASM files.
-That’s why it is essential that the customer provides the component with all WASM files from our distribution.
-To do so, please copy wasm directory from our distribution into your distribution every time you update to new version of the component.
-If you are using package manager, you can find wasm directory in node_modules/@innovatrics/dot-magnifeye-liveness/wasm.
+During the initialization phase of the component, the component loads the required assets files, such as WASM binary files, javascript chunks, license etc, via HTTP fetch request.
+Please note that we do not provide any hosting for those files.
+That’s why it is essential that the customer provides the component with all files from our distribution.
+To do so, please:

 @innovatrics/